 ANTONIA REEVE / SCIENCE PHOTO LIBRARY ANTONIA REEVE / SCIENCE PHOTO LIBRARY

 Blood group test.
-Technician's gloved hand taking a sample from a bag of donor blood and placing it in test tubes to be tested for its blood group.
-It is vital to identify the group of donor blood, as giving a patient blood of the wrong group can cause potentially fatal immune reactions.
-Blood is grouped according to the antigens it has on its red blood cells.
+Technician using a pipette to transfer a quantity of an antibody to samples of blood in test tubes (lower left).
+The blood has been donated, and the antibodies will test for the presence of antigens on its red blood cells.
+These antigens must be correctly identified to avoid any potentially fatal immune reactions in the patients receiving the blood.
+Blood is grouped according to the antigens it has.
 The major blood groups are A, B, AB and O. Blood is further classified as Rhesus (Rh) positive or negative.
-Antibodies will be used to bind to the antigens and so identify the blood group.
+The antibodies binding or not binding to the antigens will identify the blood group.
 Antibodies are proteins that are part of the body's immune system.